shin1m/xemmai/doc/GarbageCollection.md

 There is no special treatment for scanning stacks.

-Language level stacks are scanned as part of `Fiber` object.
+Language level stacks are tracked by smart pointers as part of `Fiber` object.

-Other references including those on native stacks are tracked by smart pointers.
+Other references including those on native stacks are also tracked by smart pointers.

 ## Frequency of Cycle Collection